You can find me…Academia Polonica na Facebooku

 Archiwum kategorii: Linguistic diversity

-A – alphabet In contrary to the most Slavic languages (East and South), Poland use the Latin alphabet – introduced together with Christianity in 966, when Polish prince Mieszko got married with a Czech princesses Dąbrawa.
+A – alphabet In contrary to the most Slavic languages (East and South), Poland use the Latin alphabet – introduced together with Christianity in 966, when Polish prince Mieszko got married to a Czech princesses Dąbrawa.
 Receiving Christianity from the Czech … Czytaj dalej

 A kiss is primarily an expression of love, but also reverence, submission, respect and well wishes.
 It is the oldest way of communication, body language, overgrown rich symbolism.
 Kiss in Polish ‘całować’ is semantically associated with whole ‘cały’.
 This means … Czytaj dalej